-Soaking around Brasov for weeks where it rained for days, I developed the yearning to explore other parts of Romania.
-I’ve already been to lavish Peles Palace, the despicable Bran Castle, and the uber cool Rasnov citadel.
+I’ve been soaking around in Brasov for a couple of weeks where it rained constantly.
+It became quite depressing stuck in a hostel with nothing else to do.
+I wanted to get out of dodge and explore other parts of Romania even just for a day.
+I’ve already been to the lavish Peles Palace, the despicable Bran Castle, and the uber-cool Rasnov Citadel.
 The owner at Kismet Dao hostel, Gabi, told me about her favorite city, Sighisoara.
 Some other traveler recommended a Saxon fortress in the same vicinity, the Viscrii fortress.

 Through luck, I found two other hostel mates, Vincent and Derek, who wanted to check out Sighisoara as well.
 Between three people renting a car for the day becomes more affordable.
 Car rentals in Romania aren’t particularly cheap, unlike Bulgaria where you can have one for as little as 20 Euros a day.

 We had the hostel arrange the rental and renting one went smoothly.
 Some lady came in, asked for documents, and brought the car as well.
 I’ve driven through parts of Eastern Europe 3 years ago and frankly hesitated with the idea of driving in the area but I was the only one in the group who knows how to drive a stick shift.

 You can do this trip from Bucharest or Brasov.
 In fact, it might be easier to get a rental car in the Capital city.
 I picked Brasov as my headquarters for my Romanian excursions for various reasons, but if you’re staying in Bucharest it’s just as equally close to these locations.

 Hey guys, travel is expensive but one of the first things you can save on and be smart about is your flight tickets and hotels.
 Skyscanner finds me the best deals in flights and sometimes hotels.
 Click on the button below and set up a price tracker alert to score you the best flight deals and travel more!